EVERYTHING YOU NEED TO KNOW ABOUT LIQUID EYELINER

 By Jeanette Crutchfield

 Ask people which makeup product intimidates them the most and quite often they will reply with liquid eyeliner.
-There are videos and articles all over the internet of how to apply liquid eyeliner sharing their stories and frustrations.
-They say liquid liner is messy, hard to use, smudges and smears.
-With the right products and the right guidance, liquid eyeliner can become one of your favorite products in your eye makeup arsenal.
+There are many videos and articles on how to apply liquid eyeliner sharing their stories and frustrations saying liquid liner is messy, hard to use, smudges, and smears.
+But, with the right products like waterproof eyeliners with precision brushes and the right guidance, liquid eyeliner can become one of your favorite products in your eye makeup arsenal.
 Read on to learn how.

 Types of Liquid Eyeliner

-All liquid liners are designed to do the same thing: enhance your eyes with rich, high-pigment color that dries smudge-proof to last all day.
-Using liquid liners are more precise than eyeliner pencils making them perfect for intricate eye looks with long-lasting definition to stay put all day.
+Ultimately, all types of eyeliners are designed to do the same thing: enhance your eyes.
+Liquid liners in particular are richly high-pigmented and dries smudge-proof to last all day.
+Using liquid liners can be more precise than eye pencils making them perfect for intricate eye looks with long-lasting definition to stay put all day.
 The liquid format also makes for an easy-glide application with no tugging or pulling around the eye area.
-The main choice to make when selecting a liquid liner is what type of applicator you want to use- a super-fine brush or a felt-tip pen.
+The main choice when searching for liquid eyeliners is what type of applicator you want to use - a super-fine precision brush or a felt-tip pen.

 A felt-tip liquid eyeliner pen is exactly as it sounds.
 Think of an ultra-fine permanent marker.
 In this type of liquid liner, the liquid is inside the pen which feeds directly into the felt-tip.
 The felt-tips can vary in length and flexibility such as a firm felt tip or soft.